STAT545-UBC-hw-2018-19/hw03-couBC/Hw03_couBC.md

 ![](Hw03_couBC_files/figure-markdown_github/unnamed-chunk-14-1.png)

-I found the above graph too busy and difficult to understand/visualize the continental data.
-I tried another way of looking at it.
+I tried another way of looking at it using the median of each continent.
+The resulting graph is less busy than the one above.
 I adapted the code from: <https://www.mrozinski.com.pl/posts/introduction-to-tidyverse/>

 ``` r
 by_year_continent <- gapminder %>%